 The Airport CEO, Phil Washington outlined plans that included working with the Transportation Security Administration to compress four temporary screening lanes at the south checkpoint to become 12 lanes.
 The terminal construction scheme has complicated the security crowding.
 The long-running Us$ 770M renovation project at Great Hall isn’t expected to have as big an impact as that of navigating the terminal during the second phase or a potential third phase, both of which are focused on constructing new — and larger — security checkpoints on the upper level in years to come.

-Commencement of second-phase work in August led to the closure of four of 12 north checkpoint screening lanes to make room for development.
+The commencement of second-phase work in August led to the closure of four of 12 north checkpoint screening lanes to make room for development.
 Four Additional lanes in the south checkpoint would simply offset the loss.
 Denver international airport also has eight screening lanes on the bridge to Concourse A.

 Denver International Airport (DIA) on Wednesday 27 October celebrated a major milestone with the completion of Phase 1 of its Great Hall Project, which was plagued early on by issues related to contractors, budget, and timing.